 Has any Lions squad headed to the southern hemisphere without representation from all four home nations?

 Has there ever been a party that’s completely lacked representation from one of the home nations?
-Or does the spirit of the Lions mean that every country is represented on each tour?
+Or does the spirit of the Lions mean that every country is represented on every single trip to the southern hemisphere?

 Just one other caveat to add… In each case we’ve only considered the squad originally announced for each trip, so players who’ve joined touring parties later due to injury – or because they were members of the infamous “Geography Six” in 2017 – have not been included.